Find out more about how we use your information in the following areas:

 - The response to the consultation that you provide in the free-text box on the form

 - Your Electronic Staff Record information will be used in conjunction with the following information, collected during the change process: information about your acceptance/challenge of your provisional status, posts that you express interest in, interviews you attend, your acceptance or otherwise of posts offered in respect of suitable alternative employment and about any other parts of the change process in which you are involved.

 Categories of recipients

-Your personal data is received and used by the Joint Working Programme team in NHS England and NHS Improvement.
+Your personal data is received and used by the central Joint Working Programme and HR and OD teams as well as local Joint Working Implementation and HR and OD teams in NHS England and NHS Improvement.

 Legal basis for processing